fafonse/CSVault/MATH2050/Final Project Data Summary.md

 # **Methodology and Data Summary**

+## **Abstract**
+This project focuses on analyzing a Taiwanese Bankruptcy Prediction dataset to identify key factors that can predict whether a company will go bankrupt.
+Bankruptcy prediction is important because it helps protect investors, provides context to lawmakers, and enables companies to take preventative measures against bankruptcy.
+Prior studies, such as those using Altman’s Z-score model and more recent machine learning studies, have shown that several factors, like return on assets, gross margin, and profitability rates, are strong predictors of bankruptcy.
+In this project, we plan to build visual models to answer questions such as: Which financial indicators are most predictive of bankruptcy?
+And can we predict if a business will go bankrupt?
+After answering the questions, we hope that we can use limited public data and our models to predict how close a publicly traded company is to bankruptcy.

 ## **1. Introduction**

 The dataset used in this study contains financial indicators for companies labeled as either **bankrupt** or **non-bankrupt**.
 A critical challenge of this dataset is the **extreme class imbalance**: only about **5%** of observations correspond to bankrupt companies, creating a roughly **30:1 majority-to-minority ratio**.
 This imbalance makes predicting the minority class particularly difficult, as standard machine learning algorithms tend to favor the majority class.